mtwasetku-ui/physioto/src/content/blog/mobile-physiotherapy-home-visits.md

 ### Can mobile physiotherapy help with conditions not listed here?

 Quite possibly — the conditions listed on this page reflect our most common presentations but are not exhaustive.
 If you have a musculoskeletal, neurological, or aged care condition not mentioned here, contact us for a brief conversation.
-Michael will let you know honestly whether mobile physiotherapy is appropriate for your situation and what it can realistically achieve.
+Micheal will let you know honestly whether mobile physiotherapy is appropriate for your situation and what it can realistically achieve.

 ### Is mobile physiotherapy available for younger adults or only older patients?